zhaoc1/sunbeam_databases/README.md

 - mask low-complexity regions from the refseq seuqneces and reformat for krakenDB format
 - build krakenHLL database of interests
 - add custome sequences to krakenDB
-- BSH and bai-operon gene/protein sequences
+- bsh and bai-operon gene/protein sequences
 - butyrate producing gene/sequences

 ## Install